sean-wiesner8/MTG-Deck-Advisor/README.md

 7. Load data into data warehouse (AWS Redshift).

 ## Application
-The application allows a user to input their person deck information and receive comparisons between their deck and a number of decks (specified by the user) belonging to the same archetype that have performed well recently in tournaments.
+The application allows users to input their person deck information and receive comparisons between their deck and a number of decks (specified by the user) belonging to the same archetype that have performed well recently in tournaments.

 ### Run Application
 First, run the commands:
 ```
 pipenv update
 pipenv shell
 ```
 These commands will install all required dependencies and activate the virtual environment.
 Next, create a valid .txt file in the `tasks/app_tasks` directory.
 Format of .txt file:
 - Any line that begins with a '#' character is considered to be a comment and is not considered by the program.